The Eternal Jew (film): Production

 Although Hippler advertised the film as being a factual documentary consisting of pictures of real Jews with nothing faked or simulated, his claims were complete falsehoods.
 In reality, the film was an exercise in manipulation for the purposes of propaganda.
 In shooting his footage, Hippler did in fact simulate scenes and use actors who were performing under duress and without knowledge of how the footage would be employed.
-For example, in order to get shots of Jewish worship services, Hippler and Goebbels assembled the congregation of the Vilker synagogue, ordered them to wear the tallithim and tefillin and hold a full-scale service.
+For example, in order to get shots of Jewish worship services, Hippler and Goebbels assembled the congregation of the Vilker synagogue and ordered them to wear the tallithim and tefillin and to hold a full-scale service.
 When the Germans ordered the Torah reader to read from the Torah, he started by saying on camera "Today is Tuesday" signalling that his reading of the Torah was coerced since it was not customary to read the Torah on Tuesdays.

-Aside from the footage shot in Poland, the rest of the film consisted of stills and archival footage from feature films (often without permission) that the film presented as if they were documentary footage.
+Aside from the footage shot in Poland, the rest of the film consisted of stills and archival footage from feature films (such as 1931's M and 1934's The House of Rothschild, the latter being a Hollywood production) often without permission, that the film presented as if they were documentary footage.
+The film used an excerpt from the 1934 American film The House of Rothschild that was presented out of context.
+A scene that was presented as comical where the members of the Rothschild family hide their expensive clothing and put on shabby clothes when a local tax-collector pays them a visit was presented as an example of dishonest business practices.

 Format and structure

-The movie was produced in a documentary format and, like other Hippler films, relied heavily on narration.
+The film was produced in a documentary format and, like other Hippler films, relied heavily on narration.

 The film can be roughly divided into four thematic areas: